 The faculty publishes monographs in the series ‘The Writings of the Faculty of Arts of Masaryk University’ and a number of scholarly journals.
 CIT ensures the preparation and implementation of the publishing plan, the administration of publishing, and the typesetting of publications.

 Backup of data

 CIT employees can solve all kinds of problems, but lost data represents a real difficulty.
 So don’t forget to back up your data regularly, whether you’re using an office computer or a work laptop.
-If you’re not already using any storage to back up your data, we recommend you for this purpose.
+If you’re not already using any storage to back up your data, we recommend you use the OneDrive for Business service (part of Microsoft Office 365) for this purpose.
 If you need shared data in the unit, consult the available options with CIT.